 Cramps and sore muscles are pesky problems that many people face after hitting the gym.
 Following an especially intense workout, these muscle aches can sometimes even be enough to keep you from the gym a few days, completely throwing off your schedule and delaying your fitness goals.

 Studies have found some promising results on the potential role of leucine in muscle recovery.
 A review from the Department of Food Science and Human Nutrition at the University of Illinois reported that consuming leucine right after working out can help stimulate muscle recovery and muscle protein synthesis.
-(9) Another study conducted at the School of Sport and Exercise and the Institute of Food, Nutrition and Human Health at Massey University in New Zealand demonstrated that supplementation with this amino acid improved recovery and enhanced high-intensity endurance performance in male cyclists after training on consecutive days.
-(10)

 6. Stabilizes Blood Sugar